Greeny19941/Cyber-Learning-Portfolio/Sec1/Windows_Fundamentals.md

 ### Key Learnings
 This lab expanded on familiar Windows tools and introduced a few new insights that I hadn’t fully explored before.

 - **System Configuration (msconfig)** — mostly familiar, but this reinforced that it’s used for managing startup applications and boot settings.
-I also learned about using **shell:startup** for managing startup apps on Windows Server OSs.
+I also learned about using **shell:startup** for managing startup apps on Windows Server OSs, though I have used this utility before.
 - Explored the **Tools** tab in System Configuration — an area I rarely visit — and found it helpful for accessing administrative utilities directly.
 - The lab focused heavily on **command-line alternatives** for common GUI tools.
 While I’m likely to continue using the GUI for ease of use, it’s good to know the command equivalents for efficiency and scripting.